AFLProjects/White-Balance-Automation/README.md

 <br></br>
 **Vector scope**

-We then use a vector scope to adjust the vivity of the image by changing saturation.
+We then use a vector scope to adjust the vividity of the image by changing saturation.

 <p align="center"><img width="350px" src="https://i.imgur.com/TaTRGA5.png"/></p>